 In South Dakota where winter weather can often be severe, researchers have found that having available winter habitat may be just as important as quality nesting habitat.
 Leif (2005) found that male pheasants selected for idle herbaceous habitats followed by woody cover.
 Similarly, Schilowsky (2007) found that female pheasants selected for idle herbaceous and woody habitats more than they were available during late winter.
 Craft (1986) found that female pheasants selected for wetlands in the fall and woody cover in the winter.
 Fedeler (1973) found male pheasants selected for areas of harvested corn and woody cover in the winter.
 Schneider (1984) found that wetlands did the best job of reducing wind velocity at roost sites and that coniferous shelterbelts provided more favorable roost sites than deciduous shelterbelts due to higher temperatures and decreased wind velocity.
+Kauth (2020) also found perennial vegetation, such as wetlands, were critical to overwinter survival.
+Pheasant survival was also negatively associated with other land use types than perennial cover with mortality declining as a function of distance to potential raptor perch (Kauth et al. 2022).

 Pheasants are short-lived species (Bever 1962) with high annual turnover and reproductive rates.
 Predators have the most profound effect on pheasants by destroying nests (Olson and Flake 1975, Leif 2004) and killing adult birds (Gabbert et al. 1999, Leif 1996, Leif 2003).
 Leif (1996) recorded a 46% mean annual survival of female pheasants with survival being the lowest during May.
 Leif (1996) also found no significant difference in survival between incubating and non-incubating females or females with broods and females without broods.
 Leif (2003) documented a 31% mean annual survival of male pheasants with predators being the primary cause of mortality.
-In addition, he determined that although mammalian predators killed the majority of pheasants during the breeding season, avian predators were the main predators during the winter.
+In addition, he determined that although mammalian predators killed most pheasants during the breeding season, avian predators were the main predators during the winter.
 Researchers have found that severe winters often lower survival not by the weather conditions themselves, but by causing greater exposure of pheasants to predators (Gabbert et al. 1999).
 However, Bue and Nelson (1948) concluded that if winter storms occur at night while pheasants are roosting, losses could be severe.

 Food plots are often planted for pheasants in South Dakota, with the majority of these being corn and sorghum.
 Crookston (1991) and Larsen et al. (1994) found that pheasant selected for food plots adjacent to dense wetland habitats.
-Bogenshutz (1992) found that wild foods and soybeans provided lower quality diets than corn or sorghum based on fat reserves and gut size of female pheasants.
+Bogenschutz (1992) found that wild foods and soybeans provided lower quality diets than corn or sorghum based on fat reserves and gut size of female pheasants.
 In addition, he found that female pheasants in areas without food plots were in poorer physical condition than those found in areas with food plots.
 Gabbert et al. (2001) documented higher survival of female pheasants whose home ranges contained a food plot compared to females whose home ranges did not contain a food plot.